hachi8833/21century-ten-commandments/README.md

 # 21century-ten-commandments

-1. Matrix, as a mathematical principle, is the one that is substantial, ubiquitous and eternal.
+1. Matrix, as a mathematical principle, is substance; the one that is substantial, ubiquitous and eternal.
   - You can call the one *God* if you need.
+  - You cannot run away from Matrix.
   - Scalar calculation is not.

 2. Do not postpone to improve things and resolve problems, including the rules and this commandments.